usmangq12/Block-Chain-Test/README.md

   - Source code that you used for deriving the results
   - README that explains various design decisions that you took.

 Commit your answers in a private Github repository(it's free), please do not fork as other candidates will see your answers.
-Add Zan(liangzan), Linh(phamtamlinh), Kyle(kyled7), Thanh(thanhnpp), Viswanath(viswanathkgp12) as collaborators.
-Inform us that it is done at zan@propine.com, linh.pham@propine.com, kyle.dinh@propine.com, thanh.nguyen@propine.com, viswanath.kapavarapu@propine.com.
+Add Zan(liangzan) as a collaborator.
+Inform us that it is done via email.